Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Breaking the ``Relativization Barrier"

+The above arguments indicate that we are unable to diagonalize against the set of $P^O$ of all polynomial-time deterministic oracle Turing machines with oracle $O$, just as Cantor \cite{Can91} was unable to put all real numbers in the open interval $(0,1)$ into the slots indexed by all $i\in\mathbb{N}_1$.\footnote{ For a more detailed comparison, the reader could consult the second proof (due to Cantor) that the continuum is not enumerable.
+See \cite{Hob21}, p.
+82.} \end{remark} 0.3 cm

-By comparing Theorem \ref{theorem2} and Theorem \ref{theorem3}, we can conclude that diagonalization by a universal nondeterministic Turing machine with oracle $O$ is not suitable for separating $\mathcal{P}^O$ and $\mathcal{NP}^O$ if $\mathcal{P}^O=\mathcal{NP}^O$, because in this case, we can always construct a machine $D^O_S$ so that, for any function $e:\mathbb{N}_1\rightarrow P^O$, there is no $i\in\mathbb{N}_1$ such that $e(i)=D^O_S$.
-In other words, the set of $P^O$ is not enumerable.
-Equivalently, the cardinality of $P^O$ is greater than that of $\mathbb{N}_1$, whereas the cardinality of $P$ is equal to that of $\mathbb{N}_1$ in Section \ref{sec_diagonalization1}.
-This is the most significant difference.
-In a nutshell, the fact that the set of $P$ is enumerable is an important prerequisite for the application of diagonalization.
+By comparing the proof of Theorem \ref{theorem2} and Theorem \ref{theorem3}, we thus can conclude that the direct consequence of does not qualify the technique of {\em diagonalization by a universal nondeterministic oracle Turing machine with oracle $O$} to separate $\mathcal{P}^O$ and $\mathcal{NP}^O$.
+In other words, {\em diagonalization techniques} ({\em via a universal nondeterministic oracle Turing machine}) would {\em not} apply to the relativized versions of the $\mathcal{P}$ versus $\mathcal{NP}$ problem because the set $P^O$ of all polynomial-time deterministic oracle Turing machines with oracle $O$ is not enumerable in this case, as can be seen from above that we can always construct a machine $D^O_S$ such that, for any function there exists no $i\in\mathbb{N}_1$ such that Or equivalently, the cardinality of $P^O$ is greater than that of $\mathbb{N}_1$ (i.e., there is no $(1,1)$ correspondence between the set $P^O$ and $\mathbb{N}_1$), whereas the cardinality of the set $P$ of all polynomial-time deterministic Turing machines is equal to that of $\mathbb{N}_1$ in Section \ref{sec:diagonalization1}, which is the most significant difference.
+In brief, the fact that the set $P$ of all polynomial-time deterministic Turing machines being enumerable is an important prerequisite for the application of the {\em diagonalization techniques}.